openforge-sh/liboqs-node/SECURITY.md

 ---

 **Remember**: This library is for research and experimentation.
-Follow the liboqs project's guidance: **"WE DO NOT CURRENTLY RECOMMEND RELYING ON THIS LIBRARY IN A PRODUCTION ENVIRONMENT OR TO PROTECT ANY SENSITIVE DATA."**
+Follow the LibOQS project's guidance: **"WE DO NOT CURRENTLY RECOMMEND RELYING ON THIS LIBRARY IN A PRODUCTION ENVIRONMENT OR TO PROTECT ANY SENSITIVE DATA."**